Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The call ended with a chorused "Love you too!" and, once he’d hung up, a heavy relieved sigh from Allison.

-"That’s a load off my mind…Thank you!"
+"That’s a load off my mind...
+Thank you!"
 Anna had a special stone for mommy.
 Allison grinned, then picked her daughter up to cuddle her.
 "Guess we’d better pack up, huh?"

-"I guess so…" Xiù finished her ice cream and stood up.
+"I guess so..."
+Xiù finished her ice cream and stood up.
 "Tell us when you’re due, Myun?"

 "Of course!" her old friend beamed happily, then turned and dug in a satchel she’d brought with her before handing over a ten-page cardboard book with a fox in a tweed jacket on the front.
 "Here.
 Birthday present."

 "Aww, thanks!"

 All in all, it was a pretty good birthday, with gifts from Amanda, Tristan and Ramsey, of course, as well as Ava, several of the HEAT team, Allison’s colleagues at Chiune Station, and even something from Ambassador Rockefeller.
-Xiù wished her parents could have been present for it, but… well.
+Xiù wished her parents could have been present for it, but... well.
 They couldn’t be.
 They were stuck in Vancouver, and she’d learned a long time ago that there was no point in getting depressed over things that couldn’t be changed.

 Besides, she had a reunion with her big, handsome boyfriend to look forward to.
 And the best part of having a huge caveman of a boyfriend was that he could give the *biggest* hugs.

 They took their time about it.
-Julian delighted in his kids of course, and made a big fuss over his "adopted" kids as well, and it wasn’t until they were all settled at home, pajama shorts on, with him sprawled across the couch trying to be in snuggly physical contact with everyone at once…
+Julian delighted in his kids of course, and made a big fuss over his "adopted" kids as well, and it wasn’t until they were all settled at home, pajama shorts on, with him sprawled across the couch trying to be in snuggly physical contact with everyone at once...

 He’d achieved Maximum Relaxation.
 Relaxed Julian was basically a giant lead weight that had poured itself all over the couch, and wasn’t much inclined to move at all.